datahub-project/datahub/docs/how/search-over-new-field.md

 ```

 ## 3. Modify the mapping of search index
 Now, we will modify the mapping of corp user search index.
-Use the following Elasticsearch command to add new field to an existing index
+Use the following Elasticsearch command to add new field to an existing index.

 ```json
 curl http://localhost:8080/corpuserinfodocument/doc/_mapping? --data '